Romain3Ch216/TlseHypDataSet/docs/source/transforms.rst

 .. autoclass:: TlseHypDataSet.utils.transforms.Stats

-The example below shows how data transformations were combined to produce Fig. 5 in `Toulouse Hyperspectral Data Set: analysis and study of self-supervision for spectral representation learning <#>`_
+The example below shows how data transformations were combined to qualitatively compare the Toulouse Hyperspectral Data Set to other data sets (see comparison at `www.toulouse-hyperspectral-data-set.com <https://www.toulouse-hyperspectral-data-set.com>`_).

 .. code-block:: python